2016-17 Difference, Power, and Discrimination (DPD) Academy

 In an effort to expand and develop DPD course capacity within colleges, applications from college curriculum transformation teams (defined as two or more faculty members) working collaboratively on the revision or development of one or more courses to meet DPD course criteria, are strongly encouraged.

 Preference will be given to participants working on courses for which they intend to seek DPD designation.
 However, applications from participants working on courses that meet the DPD course criteria, although DPD designation will not be sought, are also welcome to apply.

 Faculty and staff who do not meet the aforementioned eligibility requirements, but have an interest in participating in the DPD Academy in order to pursue a project that is aligned with the values of the DPD Program, should contact the DPD Director to discuss their proposed project.

 Nine-month faculty members receive a $3000 stipend for participation in the DPD Academy.
 All other faculty members receive a $1000 professional development stipend.
-Stipends are paid in two installments: 50% at the completion of the summer institute and 50% upon submission of at least one new or revised course syllabus by the posted deadline (for 2015-16 the deadline is March 31, 2016).
+Stipends are paid in two installments: 50% at the completion of the summer institute and 50% upon submission of at least one new or revised course syllabus by March 31, 2017.
+NOTE: this latter payment will be issued in June 2017.

 Participants who present an academic paper based on work developed through the DPD Academy are eligible to apply for up to $250 in DPD conference travel support.

 Applications for the DPD Academy will be evaluated based on the following criteria:

 - Anticipated impact of project